-  New research has shown that this test more accurately detect and control future cases of lung cancer, compared with the traditional model of risk assessment based on the analysis of the history and current smoking in the US screening criteria.
+New research has shown that this test more accurately detect and control future cases of lung cancer, compared with the traditional model of risk assessment based on the analysis of smoking history and current criteria for screening in the United States.

-  "Profiling based biomarkers can improve patient selection for lung cancer screening" - the researchers reported.
+"Profiling based biomarkers can improve the screening criteria for selecting patients for lung cancer" - the researchers reported.

 There is an urgent need to improve the assessment of the risk of developing the disease, because the existing models are missing a significant proportion of cases.
 A new study shows that a group of biomarkers circulating proteins can be used to identify individuals who need to undergo low-dose computed tomography.

 Risk assessment tool based on the biomarkers is based on four proteins: cancer antigen 125; carcinoembryonic antigen; fragment of cytokeratin-19; and surface protein precursor B. Scientists have developed it using preddiagnosticheskie blood samples obtained from patients with a high risk of developing lung cancer, among whom there were 108 smokers who have been diagnosed with cancer within a year of blood collection, and 216 smokers in the control group study CARET.

 To test the effectiveness of a blood test, the researchers estimated the absolute risk of developing cancer in 63 patients who have ever smoked and who were diagnosed with cancer within a year after blood collection.
 These patients were compared with 90 patients in the control group study and NSHDS EPIC study.
 The average age of participants was 58 years, 69% were male.